GARY BEEBER PHOTOGRAPHY / VIDEO

-The "Passages" imagery is about the passage of time, what things were and what they are now.
-In a way, all the images of this series are found objects, each new image is a discovery for me.
+The "Passages" series is about the passage of time, what things were and what they are now.
+The subjects of this series are essentially found objects, each one a discovery for me.

 I have often reflected on the brevity of life, perhaps my photographs are a series of self-portraits by proxy as I contemplate my own demise and life cycle.

 When we moved from Sag Harbor, NY to the Midwest we found the perfect house but the pool slide was not to my liking and I wanted to get rid of it.
 Who knew it would captivate my imagination and provide the impetus for my next photo project?
 Over time the slide morphed into an art object and became my muse and metaphor for suburban life.
 Our standard poodle Mr. Red often wanders into the picture.
 At first I tried to get him to move along but he seemed to want to be in the picture, so I finally gave in.
 I realized that he's an important element.